marstonstudio/crossUserMedia/README.md

 In particular, I was inspired by the work of [Thibault Imbert](http://www.adobe.com/devnet/author_bios/thibault_imbert.html) on capturing microphone audio in [JavaScript](http://typedarray.org/from-microphone-to-wav-to-server/) and [ActionScript](http://www.bytearray.org/?p=1858).
 I also drew from a similar [HTML5 Microphone & Web Audio Demo](https://dev.modern.ie/testdrive/demos/microphone/) available for Microsoft EDGE browser.

-I'm presenting the code on github to return to the community of people that are hacking difficult projects involving Emscripten, Web Audio, or FFMEPG.
+I'm presenting the code on github to return to the community of people that are hacking difficult projects involving Web Workers, Emscripten, Crossbridge, Web Audio, FFMEPG, or anything else that I've used here.
-I believe it will be useful for others that are hunting for examples of setting up Makefiles and other fragments.
+I believe it will be useful for others that are hunting for examples of setting up Makefiles for cross compilation or other fragments.
-I have done my best to fully document setting up this project in an environment, but I will say that it is tricky and difficult.
+I have done my best to fully document setting up this project in an environment for anyone that would like to compile it, but I will say that it is tricky and difficult.
 If anyone out there endeavors to try and get all of this running, please feel free to reach out to me through a ticket and I'll see if I can help.

-An Angular Typescript version of this player has been running in production since Spring of 2017 on EnglishCentral.
+An Angular Typescript version of this player has been running in production on EnglishCentral since Spring of 2017.
 In our final version we used NPM repositories to simplify the links between different components and removed gulp.js.

 ## Requirements ##